codingMonk08/Jwt-Authentication/README.md

-# Jwt-Authentication
+# Jwt-Authentication and Authorization

-# Web Application Readme
+# Full Stack simple login API for SignUp and SignIn

 This is a readme file for a web application that provides user authentication features using various technologies for both the backend and frontend.
 The application allows users to sign up, log in, and log out using their email and password.
 Below, you will find an overview of the technologies used and the key features of this web application.